 On which note – how much does it cost?…..The normal price for a day pass to use the above facilities is $40 if you are staying at the Aria or one of its sister hotels (The Vdara and Mandarin Oriental).
 For everyone else it’s $50 – but when I booked if you booked a treatment or service for more than $50 the day pass fee was waived so do check if they have any similar special offers.
 You can reserve online although I booked my visit via Aria concierge by a mix of email and phone call.
 I thought it was brilliant value for money – but I do say again, go early if you can to make the most of everything on offer.

 NYNHB tip: One of the hardest things in any Vegas hotel is finding your way round.
-You will find maps of Aria online though.
+You will find maps to Aria Spa online though.
 They help.

 If you don’t manage to get a map, here’s my directions.Come in the entry closest to The Vdara.
 Look up and right and you’ll see a juice bar, take the escalators under this.
 At the top, walk straight, away from the juice bar and past Starbucks, head toward the wall and big bits of stone.
 Turn left and on our right you’ll soon find the spa shop – the fitness reception is at the back of this.
 Check in there and they’ll send you to the spa.